A New York shopping guide

 Shop in Harlem

-Speaking of unique, Harlem has its share of one-of-a-kind shops and that alone makes the trek worth your while.
+Speaking of unique, Harlem has its share of one-of-a-kind stores and that alone makes the trek worth your while.
 Ride the subway to 125th Street and start exploring this historic neighborhood.
 And be sure to check out the Apollo Theater while you’re there!

 This article is part of a partnership with CubeSmart, a self-storage and logistics company with locations in the NYC area.